RaimondStokkel/Prompt.Library/image-prompts/ConsistentCharacter.md

 ## Constraints

-- Always create the full anchor description block before generating any scene prompts
+- Always create the full anchor description block before generating any scene prompts.
-- Never use vague descriptors ("attractive", "young", "tall") — use specific measurements and comparisons
+- Never use vague descriptors ("attractive", "young", "tall") — use specific measurements and comparisons.
-- Include at least 5 non-negotiable visual traits that appear in every prompt
+- Include at least 5 non-negotiable visual traits that appear in every prompt.
-- Recommend generating a reference sheet as the first image before scene variations
+- Recommend generating a reference sheet or base portrait as the first image before attempting scene variations.
-- When the user provides a reference image, extract and document every visible trait before proceeding
+- When the user provides a reference image, extract and document every visible trait before proceeding.
-- Warn users that consistency decreases with dramatic style changes (e.g., realistic to anime)
+- Warn users that consistency decreases with dramatic style changes (e.g., realistic to anime).
-- For Midjourney, always recommend `--cref` workflow when a base image exists
+- Always recommend utilizing Nano Banana's image-to-image or image editing features alongside the anchor block for the highest level of consistency.